L.I.N.D.A.'s PRESIDENT OF THE BOARD

 Stephanie holds a B.A., Summa Cum Laude, in Criminal Justice with a concentration in Research and Analysis from Saint Peter’s University.
 While completing her undergraduate studies, Stephanie became a member of the National Society of Leadership and Success, as well as Alpha Phi Sigma, the Criminal Justice Honor Society.
 She is currently pursuing her M.P.A. at Rutgers University, Newark and is a member of The American Society of Public Administration.

-Dr. Marie Mele is an Assistant Professor of Criminal Justice at Monmouth University.
+Dr. Mele is an Associate Professor in the Department of Criminal Justice at Monmouth University.
+She is a graduate of Rutgers School of Criminal Justice and American University’s School of Public Affairs.
 Her research interests include repeat victimization and intimate partner violence.
-Dr. Mele has published several articles on police response to domestic violence, women’s and men’s protection order experiences, and victim advocacy work.
-Before joining academia, Dr. Mele was an advocate for domestic violence victims.
-She currently teaches courses in criminology, victimology, and research methodology.
+Dr. Mele's publications center on police responses to domestic violence, women’s and men’s protection order experiences, and victim advocacy.
+Before joining academia, Dr. Mele served as an advocate for domestic violence victims with the Morris County Prosecutor's Office in Morristown, NJ.
+She also served as a program specialist with the National Institute of Justice in Washington, DC.
+Currently, Dr. Mele teaches courses in criminology, victimology, and research methodology.

 LISA ADUBATO PARK